k0detrail/paragopher/README.md

 go run cmd/game.go
 ```

+Alternatively, visit the [Releases](https://github.com/ystepanoff/ParaGopher/releases) section, which contains pre-built binaries
+for some platforms.

 ## Controls
 * Left Arrow (`←`): Rotate turret barrel to the left.
 * Right Arrow (`→`): Rotate turret barrel to the right.